Your dream’s come true, you’re finally in Japan!

 Haruki Murakami is probably the most famous living Japanese author outside of Japan.
-His unique writing style and compelling insights into the human condition have lead to him becoming globally respected.
+His unique writing style and compelling insights into the human condition have led to him becoming globally respected.

 Because his books are so popular, many of his works are cheaply available in English, making it possible to buy both English and Japanese books and use them as parallel texts, which broadens your study options.

-- 「ふわふわ」 “Fluffy” is a children’s book.
-If you love his stories, but would like to learn more before getting into his books written for adults, then this could be perfect for you!
+If you love Murakami’s stories but would like to learn more before getting into his books written for adults, then this children’s book could be perfect for you!

-- He published a book only available in Japanese called 「若い読者のための短編小説案内 (わかい どくしゃの ための たんぺん しょうせつ あんない) “Short Stories for Young Readers.”
+Murakami also published a book only available in Japanese.
 This book is aimed at older teenagers and would be suitable for high intermediate learners looking for engaging, well-written content.

-- If you like J.D Salinger or Truman Capote, as well as Murakami, you may also enjoy the Japanese translations of their works he made.
-Search here for works associated with Murakami and you’ll find many other works he translated.
-Murakami also translated a collection of short stories titled “Birthday Stories,” which is available in Japanese.
+If you like J.D Salinger or Truman Capote, as well as Murakami, you may also enjoy the Japanese translations of their works he made.
+Murakami also translated a collection of short stories titled “Birthday Stories,” in Japanese.

 Murakami wrote four main short story collections worth seeking out for those at a high intermediate or advanced level in Japanese, though since he was a prolific writer, you may find many more as your level increases and you can search online in Japanese.

-- A book about the 1995 Kobe earthquake, titled 「神の子どもたちはみな踊る」(かみの こどもたちは みな おどる) “All God’s Children Are Dancing” in Japanese, contains six short stories centered around people who, while not directly affected by the physical devastation of the quake, find their lives changed in its aftermath.
+This book about the 1995 Kobe earthquake contains six short stories centered around people who, while not directly affected by the physical devastation of the quake, find their lives changed in its aftermath.

-- 「めくらやなぎと眠る女」 (めくらやなぎと ねむる おんな) “Blind Willow, Sleeping Woman” is Murakami’s compilation of short stories and contains 24 stories, gathered from magazines and other publications.
+This compilation of short stories contains 24 stories, gathered from magazines and other publications.

-- His latest collection, 「女のいない男たち」(おんなのいない おとこたち) “Men without Women,” has just been released in English this year, but has been out since 2014 in Japan.
+This collection was released in English in 2017, but had been out since 2014 in Japan.
 There are seven short stories in this volume which, as the title suggests, is about men who lose the women they love.

-- Akutagawa Ryunousuke’s complete works are available on Kindle.
-He wrote a great many short stories including classics such as 「羅生門」(らしょうもん) “Rashomon,” 「鼻」(はな) “The Nose” and 「蜘蛛の糸」(くもの いと) “The Spider’s Thread.”
+Search for Akutagawa Ryunousuke’s complete works on Kindle.
+He wrote a great many short stories including classics such as 「羅生門」(らしょうもん) — “Rashomon,” 「鼻」(はな) — “The Nose” and 「蜘蛛の糸」(くもの いと) — “The Spider’s Thread”

 5. Revisit Old Favorites